radespratama/radespratama/README.md

 Hi, I am Putu Rades Pratama 😎 from Bali, Indonesia.
 I am a Junior Software Developer and the only developer in DevPlayhouse.
 I prefer Front-End Development but I will try to explore everything! 😉👌

 -   🌱 I'm currently learning about Clean Architecture, Automation Testing, and Back-End Development
--   💻 Most used line of code `git clone` :v
+-   💻 Most used line of code `git clone`
 -   ✨ Ask me about anything [here](https://github.com/radespratama/radespratama/discussions/1)
 -   ⚡ Fun fact: I like gardening starting from planting fruits and ornamental plants